 Rates for author appearances at schools, libraries, colleges and festivals

-We recommend day and half-day rates of £350 and £250 respectively, plus expenses; or a fee of £150 for a single session (not exceeding an hour) when the author or illustrator is visiting a local school or carrying out a number of separate visits to schools in the same area.
+We surveyed our Children's Writers and Illustrator Group (CWIG) members at the end of 2013.
+The results can be found in our Author Fees Advice for School and Library Visits.
+Members reported a very wide range of fees, from £350-1000 for a full day to £150-800 for a half-day plus travel and expenses; or single fee of £150-250 plus travel for a single session (not exceeding an hour) when the author or illustrator is visiting a local school/library or carrying out a number of separate visits in the same area.

 Freelance writing, editing and proofreading rates